ogivuk/learning/tdd-django/README.md

         * WebDriverException - an exception raised by Selenium, e.g., when the page hasn’t loaded or Selenium can’t find an element on the page.
 * webdriver - used to open a web browser.
     * Firefox() - opens the Firefox web browser.
+        * current_url - a variable containing the current URL as a string.
         * get() - opens the web page on the given URL.
         * find_elements_by_tag_name() - returns a list of elements with the given tag
         * find_element_by_tag_name() - returns an element with the given tag